chanakya-vc/wwwhome/content/authors/admin/_index.md

 ---

 I am a fourth year Ph.D. student at Boston University and am advised by [Dr. Vivek Goyal](https://www.vivekgoyal.org) as part of the Signal Transformation and Information Representation(STIR) Group.
-My research is centered around developing model-based learning solutions for inverse problems in computational imaging and machine learning.
+ I am interested in developing model-based learning solutions for inverse problems in computational imaging and machine learning.
+My current research focuses on developing forward models and physics-based estimators for particle beam microscopy with a focus on material analysis and edge detection for segmentation applied to semiconductor device characterization and metrology.